jsmolka/blog/content/posts/the-bottle/index.md

 [^n]: The complete formula also takes the [osmotic coefficient](https://en.wikipedia.org/wiki/Osmotic_coefficient) into consideration, which characterises the deviation of a solvent from ideal behavior.
 But that is taking it too far for this post.

 - `c` is the solutes [mass fraction](https://en.wikipedia.org/wiki/Mass_fraction_(chemistry)) in g/kg (osmolality) or [mass concentration](https://en.wikipedia.org/wiki/Mass_concentration_(chemistry)) in g/l (osmolarity).
 Higher concentrations result in higher osmolalities and osmolarities.
 - `M` is the solutes [molar mass](https://en.wikipedia.org/wiki/Molar_mass) in g/mol.
-Molecules with lower molar masses result in higher osmolalities and osmolarities.
+Molecules with fewer and/or lighter atoms result in higher osmolalities and osmolarities.
 - `n` is the solutes number of particles in solution.
 Ionic compounds, such as salts, can dissociate into their ions in solution and therefore contribute multiple particles per molecule.
 More particles result in higher osmolalities and osmolarities.

 | Name            | Chemical formula                                      | Molar mass [g/mol] | Particles                                                                   |